Keith Drury’s Backpacking equipment list

 - GoLite all the way.

-- I gave up on the duct tape and athletic tape last year. nuSkin is light and
+tape and athletic tape last year. nuSkin

-stay stuck longer than the others.
+is light and stays stuck longer than the others.

 6. Platypus